 The building is divided into 3 areas dating back to 12th century with the most modern build being in the 20th century.
 The whole inside is bright, airy and filled with light.

-This blog tells a the history of one young man who’s life was changed by the war.
+This blog tells the history of one young man whose life was changed by the war.

 Maxwell Francis Reilly MC Remembered.